 This makes end-to-end encryption an ultimate tool and an invaluable asset for your company.
 When you use a transparent 3rd party solution with end-to-end encryption, your files will be safe whether you choose to store them or share them with your team and your partners.
 With Tresorit’s most advanced capabilities, you can share or revoke documents with a few clicks, set expiry dates for shared files, and more – thus establishing the best security for files intended for sharing from the very beginning.

 One Last Thing…

-We realise that not every aspect of cryptography (and what makes E2EE secure) can be distilled or described simply, and that even end-to-end encryption is still subject to very high-level definition.
-Nevertheless, we believe it’s important for everyone who handles confidential information (as an individual, or as part of a business) to have an overview on how to share securely.
+We realize that not every aspect of cryptography (and what makes E2EE secure) can be distilled or described simply and that even end-to-end encryption is still subject to very high-level definition.
+Nevertheless, we believe it’s important for everyone who handles confidential information (as an individual or as part of a business) to have an overview on how to share securely.